NPL Site Narrative for Walker Machine Products, Inc.

 The EPA and the Tennessee Department of Environment and Conservation (TDEC) first investigated the site in 2007, collecting surface and subsurface soils and installing and sampling monitoring wells.
 From 2010 to 2012, the EPA and TDEC installed additional monitoring wells and soil gas sampling to determine the extent of soil and ground water contamination.
 Although the ground water contamination extends below the Witt International property, no sources of the contamination were found on the Witt International property.
 The source of the contamination was determined to originate on the former Walker Machine Products property.

 Need for NPL Listing:

 The state of Tennessee referred the site to the EPA because the ground water contamination has migrated and is approximately ¼ mile from the city of Collierville Well #1.
-Other cleanup alternatives were evaluated, but are not viable at this time because Walker Machine Products is closed and the owner is deceased.
+Other cleanup alternatives were evaluated, but are not viable at this time.
 No other regulatory programs are able to address the ground water contamination.
 The EPA received letters of support for placing this site to the NPL from the state.

 [The description of the site (release) is based on information available at the time the site was evaluated with the HRS.
 The description may change as additional information is gathered on the sources and extent of contamination.
 See 56 FR 5600, February 11, 1991, or subsequent FR notices.]

 For more information about the hazardous substances identified in this narrative summary, including general information regarding the effects of exposure to these substances on human health, please see the Agency for Toxic Substances and Disease Registry (ATSDR) ToxFAQs.
 ATSDR ToxFAQs can be found on the Internet at ATSDR - ToxFAQs (http://www.atsdr.cdc.gov/toxfaqs/index.asp) or by telephone at 1-888-42-ATSDR or 1-888-422-8737.